Frequently asked Questions About Our Program

 Q: How do I apply?

-A. Once a referral has been submitted the information will be sent to appropriate staff.
-Staff will be in touch with you to set up a time to complete an application.
-If you do not hear from staff within 30 days, please call the Central Office at 570-638-1400 ext.
-106, or 570-638-1400 and ask for Caitlyn.
+A: Once a Pre-Application/Referral has been submitted, the information will be sent to the appropriate staff.
+Staff will make every effort to contact you to start the application process.
+If you do not hear from a BTHS, Inc. staff member within 30 days, please call our Central Office at 570-638-1400.

-Q: What happens after I complete the application?
+Q: What happens after I complete the application:

 Q: How long is the waitlist?